cakephp/authentication/readme.md

 If you're not yet familiar with request attributes [check the PSR7 documentation](http://www.php-fig.org/psr/psr-7/).

+You can get the authenticated user credentials from the request by doing this:

 ```php
 $authentication = $request->getAttribute('authentication');
 $user = $authentication->getIdentity();
 ```

+## Differences and similarities to the AuthComponent

+### Differences

+* There is no automatic checking of the session.
+To get the actual user data from the session you'll have to use the `Auth.Session` authenticator.
+It will check the session if there is data in the configured session key and put it into the identity object.
+* The user data is no longer available  through the auth component but accessible via a request attribute and encapsulated in an identity object: `$request->getAttribute('authentication')->getIdentity();`

+### Similarities

+* All the existing authentication adapters, Form, Basic, Digest still use the same configuration options as they do in the old implementation for the AuthComponent.

+## Migration from the AuthComponent

+* Remove authentication from the Auth component and put the middleware in place like shown above and configure your authenticators the same way as you did for the Auth component before.
+* Change your code to use the identity object instead of using `$this->Auth->user()`;